GModModGod/Menu-Mods/lua_reference/menumods.md

 The menumods net library is similar to the regular net library, only instead of sending data between the client and server states, this library sends data between the menu and client states.

+### menumods.net.IsConnected()

+Returns if the client state is active and currently using the net library.

+Returns:

+- boolean isConnected: Whether or not the client state is connected.

 ### menumods.net.Start(identifier)

 Starts a new net message to send to either the client or menu state.